 What are the effects of CBD and how it works?

 CBD does not activate the CB1 and CB2 receptors at all (THC does).
 It activates the adenosine, vanilloid, and, serotonin receptors in the body.
 CBD activates the TRPV-1 receptor in the body that is responsible for regulating body temperature, the pain perception of a person, and also inflammation in the body (CBD mitigates your inflammation).
 CBD helps suppress the FAAH enzyme that is responsible for regulating the CB1 receptor in the body that helps in eliminating the psychoactive effects.

 When the adenosine receptor is activated, the body’s inflammation decreases.
 The same receptor is also used to activate the dopamine and glutamate neurotransmitters that are important for the body.
 The dopamine receptor that CBS activates also helps improve motor control of the body, cognitive function, and also in motivation (which we all could use).
 Glutamate receptors help in better memory, cognition, and learning too.

 According to many studies, CBD helps activate the 5-HT1A serotonin receptor that has anti-depressant effects on the body.
 CBD also eliminates the CPR55 signaling that helps in the cancer cell proliferation and also decreases the re-absorption of bone to a great extent.

-Because the FDA prohibits websites for making medical claims regarding CBD, you can check out Pubmed to learn more about actual research is done on the effects of CBD.
+Because the FDA prohibits websites for making medical claims regarding CBD, you can check out the National Library of Medicine to learn more about actual research is done on the effects of CBD.
 The above reasons show why CBD supports health.